PixelVLA: Advancing Pixel-level Understanding in Vision-Language-Action Model: Experiments

 \textbf{Evaluation tasks}.
 We conduct all experiments on three simulation benchmarks, \emph{i.e.}, SimplerEnv-Google Robot (\cite{li2024evaluating}), SimplerEnv-WidowX (\cite{li2024evaluating}) and LIBERO (\cite{liu2023libero}).
 SimplerEnv (\cite{li2024evaluating}) is an open-source simulation suite that facilitates reproducible and scalable evaluation of robot manipulation policies by explicitly addressing visual and dynamic gaps between simulation and real hardware.
 In light of this, we conduct zero-shot object manipulation comparisons on SimplerEnv.
 In addition, following OpenVLA (\cite{kim2024openvla}), we evaluate performance of new robot adaptation across four task suites within LIBERO (\cite{liu2023libero}), \emph{i.e.}, LIBERO-Spatial, LIBERO-Object, LIBERO-Goal and LIBERO-Long.

 \textbf{Implementation Details}.
 To evaluate the effectiveness of PixelVLA, we apply its architecture and the proposed visuomotor instruction-tuning procedure to two widely-used VLAs, OpenVLA (\cite{kim2024openvla}) and $\pi_0$ (\cite{black2024pi_0}).
 Regarding the training data, PixelVLA is trained in two stages: the first stage utilizes real-robot demonstrations from the Fractal dataset (\cite{brohan2022rt}) and Bridge v2 dataset (\cite{walke2023bridgedata}), while the second stage employs 160K real-robot demonstrations from the proposed Pixel-160K dataset.
 For input robot observations across all datasets, PixelVLA is conditioned solely on a single third-person camera view and processes images at a resolution of 224×224 pixels.
 In all training stages, we set action chunk size to 8 for the continuous action decoder, \emph{i.e.}, the predicted action $\mathbf{a^t} \in \mathbb{R}^{8\times7}$.
 The first training stage involves training PixelVLA for 100k steps with a batch size of 32 and a learning rate of $5\times10^{-4}$.
 Notably, in light of the effectiveness action expert in $\pi_0$, we omit the first training stage when adapting PixelVLA on $\pi_0$.
 During the second training stage, we fine-tune the LLM backbone of PixelVLA using LoRA adaptation with a rank $r=32$.
 This stage is trained for 200k steps with a batch size of 32 and a learning rate of $1\times10^{-3}$.
-In addition, to adapt PixelVLA to the LIBERO benchmark (\cite{liu2023libero}), we fine-tune the pre-trained model for 150K steps on each task suite using LoRA
+In addition, to adapt PixelVLA to the LIBERO benchmark (\cite{liu2023libero}), we fine-tune the pre-trained model for 150K steps on each task suite using LoRA adaptation with rank $r=32$, a batch size of 32, and a learning rate of $5\times10^{-4}$.
+In addition to the two baseline VLAs, OpenVLA (\cite{kim2024openvla}) and $\pi_0$ (\cite{black2024pi_0}), we compare the performance of PixelVLA against other state-of-the-art VLAs, such as RT-1 (\cite{brohan2022rt}), HPT (\cite{wang2024scaling}), Octo (\cite{team2024octo}), TraceVLA (\cite{zheng2024tracevla}), RoboVLMs (\cite{li2024towards}), Dita (\cite{hou2025dita}) and SpatialVLA (\cite{qu2025spatialvla}).
+To further ensure fairness, we additionally fine-tune $\pi_0$ and OpenVLA on the Fractal and Bridge datasets, obtaining baselines denoted as $\pi_0$-SFT and OpenVLA-SFT.